Damodar Pande: Second Invasion

 At the same time, Nepal was dealing with military confrontations along two other fronts.
 The nation of Sikkim had begun incursions along Nepal's eastern border.
 Along the far-western side, the war with Garhwal continued.
 Within Nepal's own borders, the kingdoms of Achham, Doti and Jumla openly revolted.
 Thus the problems that Bahadur Shah faced made it much harder to defend against the Qing army.
 The anxious Bahadur Shah asked for 10 howitzer mountain guns from the British East India Company.
 Captain William Kirkpatrick arrived in Kathmandu, but he put conditions of business treaty for delivery of the weapons.
 Wary of the British interest, weapons were not received and the war situation became critical for Bahadur Shah.

 After a series of successful battles, the Qing army suffered a major setback when they tried to cross a monsoon-flooded Betrawati, close to a Gorkhali palace in Nuwakot.
 As the Qing troops had reached south of the Betravati river, near Nuwakot, it was difficult for the Nepalese troops to wait for them at Kathmandu.
 At Kathmandu, a Nepalese force of less than 200 soldiers attempted to resist the Qing troops at Betravati.
 On September 19, 1792, Nepalese troops launched a counterattack against the Qing forces encamped at Jitpurfedi.
 The Nepalese used a tactic where their soldiers carried lit torches in their hands, tying them to the branches of trees, and tying flaming torches on the horns of domestic animals and driving them towards the enemy.
 The Qing army suffered a defeat, but the loss failed to dislodge them from Nepal.

-A stalemate ensued, and with their resources low and a looming uncertainty regarding how long they would be able to hold on in addition to the need to continue their expansion drive on the western frontier, the Gorkhalis signed a treaty on terms dictated by the Qing that required, among other obligations, Nepal to send tributes to the Qing emperor every five years.
+A stalemate ensued, and with their resources low and looming uncertainty regarding how long they would be able to hold on in addition to the need to continue their expansion drive on the western frontier, the Gorkhalis signed a treaty on the terms dictated by the Qing that required, among other obligations, Nepal to send tributes to the Qing emperor every five years.